chunga7879/AnimatedGifDSL/documentation.md

 SET-OPACITY [image] AS [variable name]
   WITH amount: [number]
 ```
-Filter - Apply a filter to an image
+Filter - Apply a filtering to an image

 *Supported Filters:* `"invert"`, `"retro"`, `"greyscale"`, `"blur"`, `"sharpen"`, `"sepia"`
 ```
 FILTER [image] AS [variable name]
-  WITH filter: [filter name]
+  WITH filtering: [filtering name]
 ```
 #### Custom Functions
 Define - Create a custom function